jonathansick/sickvim/README.md

 to each submodule.
 This prevents help tag generation from creating the illusion of the plugins changing.
 See [Nils Haldenwang's blog for details.][dirty]

+To remove a plugin, see [this Stack Overflow answer for removing submodules](http://stackoverflow.com/questions/1260748/how-do-i-remove-a-git-submodule).

 [home]: http://www.jonathansick.ca
 [anderson]: http://sontek.net/turning-vim-into-a-modern-python-ide
     "Turning Vim into a Modern Python IDE"